Fast Lines With Notes Repeating Over Different Strings

 In the 2nd example: it starts of with a 6-note melodic pattern descending in triplets, followed by a 6-note ascending melodic phrase in triplets.

-The 3rd example uses the same idea like example 2, but starts on an F note instead of on E. This trains and works different finger muscles in the fretting hand.
+The 3rd example uses the same idea as example 2 but starts on an F note instead of on E. This trains and works different finger muscles in the fretting hand.

 As an added exercise: you could loop example 2 and example 3 back to back, played in rapid succession for a scalar line.